 THE WHITE TIGER BY ARAVIND ADIGA

-The White Tiger By Aravind Adiga Summary
+Summary of The White Tiger By Aravind Adiga

 The story of letters begins with Balram recalling his childhood life where he used to live in small town, Laxmigarh, India.
 He was born in sweet maker family and that is why he is known as Balram Halwai.
 He used to live with his father who was a Rikshaw puller in town.
 Balram was a very intelligent boy in his school but despite his intelligence and passion to study, he was forced to drop his school and pressured to work in his family’s sweet shop.

 In school, Balram with his intelligence and honesty made a great impression on his school inspector, who named him “The White Tiger”.
-There are four people who dominates Balram’s village, they are given the name of animals by villagers; The Wild Bear, The Stork, The Buffalo and The Raven.
+Balram childhood life was full of difficulties and challenges as his family was in a mercy of four powerful landlords, who are given a name of animals “The Wild Boar”, “The Buffalo”, “The Raven”, and “The Mongoose”.

 The story now features new character, Kusum, a grandmother of Balram who forced him to drop out of school and pressure him to work in family’s sweet shop.
 Balram was not good in serving people at his shop, his interest was in listening people’s conversation who visits his shop.
-One day, Balram overhears his customer talking about car drivers who are making huge money in Urban cities.
+One day, Balram overhears his customer talking about car drivers who are making huge money in cities.
 Balram decides to become driver and requests his grandmother, Kusum to send him in driving school so that he can learn driving.
 His grandmother, Kusum agrees to send him only if he will give all his salary to his family.

 After completing driving training, Balram started visiting people’s houses in Dhanbad for a job opportunity as driver.
 There comes new character, Ashok Shah, who was returning from America with his beautiful wife, Pinky Shah, and finds Balram at the gate of his home.
 Ashok ends up hiring Balram as his car driver.
 But, Ashok’s family uses Balram more as servant of their home than a driver.

-As a revenge for his crime Ashok’s family killed all the members of Balram’s family but Balram never visits his hometown again.
-Afterwards, killing his employer, Ashok, Balram uses the stolen money to starts his own taxi business in Bangalore for workers.
+The story of novel ends with Balram committing an unexpected crime which he believes are necessary to become rich and successful in modern period of India.
+To take a revenge from Balram, Ashok’s family killed all the members of Balram’s family, but he never returns in his hometown again.
+After killing Ashok, Balram uses stolen money to start his own venture of taxi business in Bangalore for drivers.

 Recommended Reading